 In place of oil, you can try using applesauce or non-dairy yogurt.
 I haven’t tried either in this loaf yet, but I’ve had good results with both substitutes in other quickbreads.
 Sometimes, I stir a little tahini into either applesauce or yogurt for extra moisture.

-As I mentioned, I kept the spices pretty minimal here, so that the simplicity of the vegan zucchini bread could shine through.
-But you’re welcome to add a spice that you love to the batter.
+However, you’re welcome to add a spice that you love to the batter.
 A pinch of cardamom, some nutmeg, and a bit of ground ginger would all be very nice.